-- International demand for the railway track maintenance services and equipment business' products and services is expected to grow.
-Additionally, Six Sigma process improvements, new technologies and improved manufacturing efficiencies are expected to assist in improving margins of this business. - The industrial grating business is expected to sustain continued profitability for 2005.
-However, the ability to pass increased commodity costs (e.g., steel) to customers may diminish. - Although cost inflation for certain commodities is expected to moderate in 2005, continued increases in steel prices and worldwide demand for steel could have an adverse effect on raw material costs and the ability to obtain the necessary raw materials for most businesses in this Category. - Consistent, profitable results are expected from the roofing granules and abrasives business. - Due to an improving natural gas market, demand for air-cooled heat exchangers is expected to remain strong for the balance of the 2005 and stable into 2006.
+- International demand for the railway track maintenance services and equipment business' products and services has been strong and is expected to remain so.
+Additionally, process improvements, new technologies and improved manufacturing efficiencies are expected to assist in improving margins of this business. - The industrial grating business is expected to sustain its continued levels of profitability for 2005. - o Although cost inflation for steel and certain commodities has started to moderate in 2005, worldwide supply and demand for steel (which is now being actively managed by the steel mills to try to maintain current pricing) could have an adverse effect on raw material costs and the ability to obtain the necessary raw materials for most businesses in this Category. - Consistent, profitable results are expected from the roofing granules and abrasives business. - Due to an improving natural gas market, demand for air-cooled heat exchangers is expected to remain strong for the balance of the 2005 and stable into 2006.